ankitsahay02/matlab_octave_graph_routines/README.md

 # matlab graph routines
 Some common functionalities for working with graphs in Matlab
-- **random_multi_bottleneck_simple_graph.m** creates the adjacency matrix of a graph that has groups of vertices os sizes N(i) that are connected to each other with some given probablities P(i,j).
+- **random_multi_bottleneck_graph.m** creates the adjacency matrix of a graph that has groups of vertices os sizes N(i) that are connected to each other with some given probablities P(i,j).
+You can also create weighted or signed graphs.
-    - Let the P be the identity matrix, to get a disconnected graph where each connected component is a complete graph, or
-    - let it be the J-I (ones(k,k) - eye(k)) to be a complete multipartite graph.

 	##### Examples
     1. One bottleneck